 How can a long-term mindset better align an organization’s mission with its digital objectives?
 What are the most critical strategic elements needed for launch?
 In a world saturated with calls to action, how do we drive user engagement?

-Your website should constantly evolve.
+Digital should constantly evolve.

-Oftentimes organizations see their website as a once-every-5-year-investment.
+Oftentimes organizations see their digital experience as a once-every-5-year-investment.
 It’s a significant one-time undertaking that typically comes on the heels of a new strategic planning process or rebranding effort.
 After remaining unchanged for so long, the wish list of features required to enable the new organizational strategy is long – and expensive.

 Instead of seeing your online presence as a once in a while investment, consider it an evolving tool.
 With an initial upfront investment to build a strong technical foundation supported by great creative work, you can lay the groundwork for an iterative approach to add more heft and functionality to the site over time.
 This agile approach often surfaces unrealized needs and exposes assumed “must haves” as not too important.
 In the end, you’ll develop a backlog or wish list of objectives that can serve as a product roadmap for future investment.

-Your website should tell a good story.
+Your platform should tell a good story.

 Of course, the concept of a user journey is nothing new.
 Good design imagines where the audience is coming from, what motivates them, how they’ll experience a website, and how they will be changed by their interaction.
 A commitment to human-centered design is table stakes.